 STIL: What does the future hold?
 You have had a hugely successful military career, you are enjoying huge success now with the TV series and Break-Point.
 Your book ‘Break Point' is no.2 in the Sunday Times book list this week.
 What’s your plan?

 OO: To create a globally identified brand, recognized for positive growth and the development of others.
 We are going to franchise it all over the world.
 The Academy at Break-Point; we take vets, put them on a course, train them, and wherever possible give them a job within the academy.
 Foxy and I also have an exciting project in the pipeline - a chain of gyms.

 An ordinary boy who turned into an extraordinary man.
 Ollie is engaging, enthusiastic, charismatic and inspiring.
 He'd feature well on your ideal dinner party guest list.
 Ollie has enough mind-blowing tales to last a lifetime and he likes to laugh, a lot!
-One of the most Alpha men in the world - he adores his mother, cries at movies and has made it his mission to encourage others to find their Break Point and become stronger individuals.
+One of the most Alpha men in the world - he adores his mother, cries at movies and has made it his mission to encourage others to find their Break Point to become stronger individuals.

 SAS Who Dares Wins series 5 starts later this year.
 Break Point is available in our Books section.